Reaching the lost to impact a community.

 The mission of Saving Grace Ministries, Inc. is to provide a smooth transition to community life for men and women recently released from a correctional facility by providing a highly-structured program based on Christian principles.
 Since its founding in 1999, SGM has sought to reach the lost, to serve those who no one else will serve, and to impact Western New York by providing a tangible alternative to the cycle of release and reincarceration too common in today's justice system.

 Saving Grace Ministries, Inc. is a Buffalo-based 501(c)(3) nonprofit dedicated to serving men and women under supervision by the NYS Department of Corrections and Community Supervision (formerly NYS Parole).
-Over the past ten years, SGM has developed relationships with partner organizations in Rochester and Elmira, New York, as well as Tampa, Florida, each of which operates a partner "Grace House" program in their respective cities.
+Over the past ten years, SGM has developed relationships with partner organizations in Rochester New York, as well as Tampa, Florida, each of which operates a partner "Grace House" program in their respective cities.

 SGM was founded on the premise that faith-based organizations are able to accomplish goals that many times government cannot.
 Through strategic partnerships, linkage agreements with area providers, and the support of the community of faith, SGM has reached thousands of men and women returning to Erie County since opening the first "Grace House" program facility in 2001.